John Henry (judge)

-Sir John Steele Henry (born 3 July 1932) is a New Zealand jurist and former Court of Appeal judge, and member of the well-known Henry family.
+Sir John Steele Henry (3 July 1932 – 24 July 2026) was a New Zealand lawyer and jurist.
+He served as a Court of Appeal judge from 1991 to 2004, and was a member of the well-known Henry family.

-Biography
+Life and career

-Henry was born in 1932 in Auckland, the son of former High Court judge, the Hon.
-Sir Trevor Henry.
+Henry was born in Auckland on 3 July 1932, the son of former High Court judge, Trevor Henry.
 He was educated at King's College, Auckland, before attending Law School at the University of Auckland.
-He graduated with an LLB in 1954 and was admitted to the New Zealand bar in 1955.
+He graduated with a Bachelor of Laws degree in 1954 and was admitted to the New Zealand bar the following year.